French EU nominee could fall after brutal hearing

 European industry would have to "undergo a profound transformation" to compete on the world stage, she added in other remarks.

-It would have to invest in new technologies, such as autonomous cars and low-CO2 industries, she said.
+It would have to invest in new technologies, such as autonomous cars and low-CO2 production lines, she said.

 And EU laws on tech giants such as Facebook would have to find "a balance" between free speech and blocking "people [who] incite hatred ... online", Goulard noted.